Forms and Validation

 Rules of Thumb

-- Validate user input immediately after the element loses focus.
-Don’t wait to validate elements upon “Apply.”
+- Validate user input immediately after the element loses focus when possible.
+Don’t wait to validate elements upon “Submit.”

 - Don’t reset the form.
 Requiring users to re-input valid data is poor user experience.